HabitatMap/HabitatMap/_posts/2025-09-29-what-do-those-colored-circles-mean-understanding-air-quality-on-the-aircasting-map.md

 layout: post
 title: What Do Those Colored Dots Mean?
 Understanding the Air Quality Index (AQI)
 date: 2025-09-29
+last_modified_at: 2026-07-29
 featured: true
 author: Kayla Pasacreta & Michael Heimbinder
 image: /images/uploads/aircastingmapdots.png
-intro: Have you ever opened the AirCasting map, seen those brightly colored dots scattered across the screen, and wondered what they really mean?
-You're not alone.
-Those colors aren't just for show, they tell a powerful story about the air you're breathing.
-Once you understand them, they can help you make smarter decisions to protect your health.
+intro: Have you ever opened the AirCasting map, seen those brightly colored dots, and wondered what they mean?
+Each dot shows the local air quality, scored on the Air Quality Index (AQI).
+Once you can read the colors, you can make smarter, healthier choices about the air around you.
 category: Education
 tag:
   - community science